 Public transportation is generally safe, but bus accidents do happen and can result in serious injuries.
 An accident can result in significant emotional, physical, and financial challenges.
 If you’ve been injured in an accident, our Los Angeles bus accident attorney can represent you or a loved one and maximize the financial recovery you may receive.
-Contact The Law Offices of Jacob Emrani today!
+Contact the Los Angeles personal injury attorneys at The Law Offices of Jacob Emrani today!

 What Qualifies as a Bus?

 A bus, according to federal law, is a motorized vehicle with a capacity for over 10 passengers.
 The Federal Motor Vehicle Safety Standards recognize buses as common carriers used by the general public, who pay a fare to use their services.
 Bus operators and drivers are required by law to provide a high standard of care for passengers.
 They’re also subject to licensing requirements and regulations put forth at the state and federal level.

 According to California Civil Code 2100, Article 2, Carriage for Reward, enacted by the California Legislature in 1872, states that any carrier that transports people for a profit must take utmost care and diligence regarding their safety.
 The carrier must take all necessary measures to execute that purpose while exercising the skill needed to safely transport passengers.
 Other sections of Article 2 cover vehicle fitness, overcrowding and overloading, and treatment of passengers.

 As strictly regulated as buses are, accidents happen, although most qualified bus drivers go their daily routes with no incidents.
 In fact, fatal accidents are rare compared to cars.
 With cars, the rate is 11.3 fatalities per billion miles, while for buses this number is 0.14 fatalities per billion miles.